muryo/dotfiles/tips.md

 lla: used to show all files details including dotfiles ll -S: used to get detailed file list sorted by size (in human readable numbers)

+use double quoted version after capturing multiple lines of content to a bash variable via $() or `` to get the original strings where all newlines, tabs, spaces are preserved, otherwise, it'll all become a single line.

 # For vim

 How to wrap existing text at 80 characters in vim: